jaldabaoth-code/Jobpermut/README.md

 ## The Links

-<a href="https://github.com/WildCodeSchool/orleans-202103-php-project-jobpermut/tree/master">Link to the repository of project where we worked during the <b>WCS Project 3</b></a>
+<a href="https://github.com/WildCodeSchool/orleans-202103-php-project-jobpermut/tree/master">Link to the repository of project where we worked during the <b>WCS Web Project 3</b></a>

 <a href="http://jobpermut.fr/">Link to current website of <b>Jobpermut</b></a>